strapi/documentation/docs/developer-docs/latest/development/plugins-extension.md

 ## Understanding the Content-Types loading order

-A plugin's Content-Types can be extended in 2 ways: using the programmatic interface within `strapi-server.js` and by overriding the content-types schemas.

-The final schema of the content-types depends on the following loading order:

-1. the content-types of the original plugin,
-2. the content-types overriden by the declarations in the [schema](/developer-docs/latest/development/backend-customization/models.md#model-schema) defined in `./src/extensions/plugin-name/content-types/content-type-name/schema.json`
-3. the content-types declarations in the [`content-types` key exported from `strapi-server.js`](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#content-types)
-4. the content-types declarations in the [`register()` function](/developer-docs/latest/setup-deployment-guides/configurations.html#register) of the Strapi application
 <!-- !
 The link to the `schema` section above won't work in this PR, but will work once the content is merged with the database PR -->